 The EU General Data Protection Regulation (GDPR) coming into force on May 25, 2018.

-The regulation will affect any companies that handles personally identifiable data (PID) of EU citizens.
+The regulation will affect any companies that handles personal data of EU citizens.
 Simply saying, if your organization that has EU citizen employees and customers, this regulation will apply to you - no matter where your current business or entity is based.

-The regulation means significant changes in the way organizations collect, report and handle PID.
+The regulation means significant changes in the way organizations collect, report and handle such sensitive dat.
 More important legislation details that are easy to understand and implement, such as the need for:

 - Entity to have a Data Protection Officer.